Guide

 Destinations route the formatted output.

-Choose Share Sheet for maximum flexibility, or Obsidian for direct “send to vault” behavior.
+Choose Share Sheet for maximum flexibility, or Obsidian for first-class “send to vault” behavior (more platforms coming soon).

 2) Templates